bentoml/BentoML/docs/source/guides/server.rst

         return { "prediction": results.tolist()[0] }

-This goes the same for ASGI web applications built with any ASGI framework other than FastAPI as well.
+In addition to FastAPI, application mounting is supported for any ASGI web applications built with any frameworks adhering to the ASGI standards.

 Bundle WSGI app (e.g. Flask)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^